Dirac equation: Dirac's relativistic quantum mechanics

+where the wave functions are now 4 dimensional vectors.

 Dirac constructed the correct matrices $\alpha_i$ without realizing that they form a mathematical structure known of since the early 1880s, the Clifford algebra.
 By recasting the equation in a Lorentz invariant form, he also showed that it correctly combines special relativity with his principle of quantum mechanical transformation theory, making it a viable candidate for a relativistic theory of the electron.

 To investigate the equation further, he examined how it behaves in the presence of an electromagnetic field.
-To his surprise, this showed that it describe a particle with a magnetic moment arising due to the particle having spin 1/2.
+To his surprise, this showed that it described a particle with a magnetic moment arising due to the particle having spin 1/2.
 Spin directly emerged from the equation, without Dirac having added it in by hand.
 Additionally, he focused on showing that the equation successfully reproduces the fine structure of the hydrogen atom, at least to first order.
 The equation therefore succeeds where all previous attempts have failed, in correctly describing relativistic phenomena of electrons from first principles rather than through the ad hoc modification of existing formulas.